Office: Columbia Campus

 The admission committee considers most favorably those graduates who maintained at least a B (3.000) average during the final two years of undergraduate coursework.
 Applicants should note that some postbaccalaureate courses have prerequisites.
 Students who have these prerequisites from another institution will be required to submit materials for review (e.g., syllabus, course description, final products) prior to enrolling in the postbaccalaureate course.
 In addition, per-course option students are only eligible for financial aid for one consecutive 12-month period, if enrolled at least half-time (six credits per semester).
 Detailed admission information (application procedures, required documents, deadlines, etc.) can be found under Admission.

 Consistent with University and departmental policies, the accumulation of two grades of C+ (2.330) or lower, or the receipt of one F (0.000) during the program will result in dismissal from postbaccalaureate coursework.
-In addition, the student will not be eligible for admission into Loyola's foundation course option or masterís program in speech-language pathology.
+In addition, the student will not be eligible for admission into the masterís program in speech-language pathology.

-Students enrolled in the per-course option who are interested in pursing a master's degree in speech-language pathology at Loyola should see this section under Admission for detailed information.
+Students enrolled in the per-course option who are interested in pursing a master's degree in speech-language pathology at Loyola should see the M.S. requirements under Admission for detailed information.